 The team behind Wayfinder

-We saw an opportunity to contribute to guidance on navigating change and started the Wayfinder project in 2016, as part of the GRAID programme at SRC.
-Over the following two years we developed Wayfinder in a collaborative process that involved small brainstorming workshops between core team members, a pilot project in Senegal, and larger practitioner workshops that we organized to draw out the latest insights from the resilience practice frontier.
+In 2016 we saw an opportunity to create a new type of resilience-based process for navigating towards sustainability in the Anthropocene, and started the development of Wayfinder as part of the GRAID programme at SRC.
+Over the following two years we developed the content on this platform in a collaborative process that involved small brainstorming workshops between core team members, a pilot project in Senegal, and larger practitioner workshops that we organized to draw out the latest insights from the resilience practice frontier.
 Wayfinder was launched on September 12th, 2018.

 Dr. Elin Enfors-Kautsky

 Elin worked as a researcher at Stockholm Resilience Center, Stockholm University, from 2009 to 2019.
 She took the initiative to the Wayfinder project, and led its development throughout the whole creation and writing process.
 She is passionate about translating her knowledge of the sustainability science frontier into practical tools and approaches that can contribute to changing society for the better.
 After a successful launch of Wayfinder Elin now works full time as a resilience practitioner.